If you’re thinking of visiting us for the first time, here are some of the things you might want to know:

 For driving Directions, click here.

 If you have any questions at all, please contact Pastor Tracy Barnowe.
 You can reach her at 415-479-2747 or by e-mail.

-Late news: On April 7, 2013 our Pastor Rev. Ken Barnes, noting the 50th anniversary of Martin Luther King, Jr’s “Letter From Birmingham Jail” preached an unequivocal sermon on the marriage equality struggle and its connection to the church’s historic tradition of fighting injustice of all kinds.
+Note: On April 7, 2013 Rev. Ken Barnes, who was serving then as our Interim Pastor, noted the 50th anniversary of Martin Luther King, Jr’s “Letter From Birmingham Jail” by preaching an unequivocal sermon on the marriage equality struggle and its connection to the church’s historic tradition of fighting injustice of all kinds.
 You can listen to it here.

 “Open and Affirming” (ONA) is a ministry of the United Church of Christ geared to helping member churches examine the barriers they may have erected, consciously or unconsciously, between themselves and some members of the community and to pursue an intentional process of removing them.
-In 1995, the members of FCCSR worked through this process and adopted the following statement of our intention to be an Open and Affirming congregation.
-For more information on the UCC’s national ONA program, click here.
+(For more information on the UCC’s national ONA program, click here.)
+In 1995, the members of our church worked through this process and adopted the following statement of our intention to be an Open and Affirming congregation.

 FIRST CONGREGATIONAL CHURCH (UCC) SAN RAFAEL’S COVENANT OF OPENNESS AND AFFIRMATION FOR ALL GOD’S PEOPLE